Master of Project Management

 Participants will receive 40 hours of combined lectures, discussion groups, case studies and workshops during contact hours.
 International students are required to be on campus every week.

 The Master of Project Management can be combined with the below degrees.
-As combined degrees, they are accredited by the Project Management Institute (PMI), Australian Institute of Project Management (AIPM) and RICS on the basis of satisfying Master of Project Management core subjects.
+All Project Management combined degrees are accredited by Project Management Institute (PMI), Australian Institute of Project Management (AIPM) and RICS on the basis of satisfying Master of Project Management core subjects.

 - Master of Architecture